pmros/pamatcher/README.md

 ```

 In the example, the pattern is simple: match a number lesser than 10, followed by zero or more even numbers and finally a number greater than 10.
 You test an array and it should print "Pattern matches!".
 See tests for more examples.

+If you want to use pamatcher from browser, you can use [jspm](http://jspm.io/).
+Here you have a complete pamatcher demo for browser at [gist](https://gist.github.com/pmros/137ecf2351e0f2fe44d4) (or live at [bl.ocks.org](http://bl.ocks.org/pmros/137ecf2351e0f2fe44d4)).
+You can play online with pamatcher via [jsfiddle](https://jsfiddle.net/8f4mcoq5/).

 ## API